Reduce your business’ food waste

 Most food waste in business is avoidable and is usually the result of poor stock management, poor food handling, or incorrect serving sizes.
 It doesn’t make sense to spend money buying and preparing food just to throw it away.

-This program is free to join and provides business owners, managers and staff with information and resources to help reduce the amount of food thrown away.
-Participants will receive support from the NSW EPA and a free Your Business is Food Toolkit (680KB PDF) with handy resources such as stickers, posters, and coasters to engage staff and customers and help improve existing attitudes and behaviors.
+It's free to sign up and over six weeks you'll receive support from the NSW EPA and a free Your Business is Food Toolkit (680KB PDF) with handy resources like stickers, posters, and coasters to engage staff and customers, and help improve existing attitudes and behaviours.

 A simple food waste review will be conducted to work out where food is being wasted.
 Businesses will learn how much wastage is occurring during preparation, storage, or from customers’ plates, and choose appropriate actions to reduce food waste.